ankane/groupdate/README.md

 User.group_by_day(:created_at, range: 2.weeks.ago.midnight..Time.now).count
 ```

-To expand the range to the start and end of the time period, use: [unreleased]
+To expand the range to the start and end of the time period, use:

 ```ruby
 User.group_by_day(:created_at, range: 2.weeks.ago..Time.now, expand_range: true).count